Life Is But a Dream...

 Life Is But a Dream... is the eighth studio album by American heavy metal band Avenged Sevenfold, released on June 2, 2023, through Warner Records.
 Its release follows nearly seven years after its predecessor, The Stage (2016), marking the band's longest gap between studio albums to date.
 It is also the first album to feature contributions from their late drummer Jimmy "The Rev" Sullivan since Nightmare (2010).
 Similar to The Stage, Life Is But a Dream... was produced by the band with Joe Barresi.
 It marked the band's return to Warner following a legal dispute between the band and Warner Music in the mid-2010s.

-Life Is But a Dream... received acclaim from music critics for its themes, experimental approach, and blend of influences and genres.
+Life Is But a Dream... received critical acclaim from music critics for its themes, experimental approach, and blend of influences and genres.
 The album peaked at 13 on the Billboard 200, which was the band's lowest since City of Evil (2005).

 Background and recording

 Writing and recording for Life Is But a Dream... commenced in 2018 and was completed in 2022.
 Recording took place at Henson Recording Studios in Los Angeles, producer Joe Barresi's House of Compression studio in Pasadena, California, and Costa Mesa Recording Studios in Costa Mesa, California.
 The band had finished recording much of the album's material by the end of 2020, though the COVID-19 pandemic prolonged the album's recording stage, primarily due to concerns about traveling.
 The band also expressed dissatisfaction towards the idea of releasing the album without being able to promote it with a tour.

 Lead vocalist M. Shadows claimed the album was 70 percent complete in February 2021, with items such as mixing and recording orchestral sections still needing to be done.
 The band recorded with 78-piece San Bernardino Symphony orchestra at the Sony Scoring Stage in Culver City, California.
 The recording of the orchestral sections was completed in February 2022, with drummer Brooks Wackerman touting on social media that the album was now 90 percent complete.
 Andy Wallace, the band's longtime mixer, finished mixing the album in September 2022, with Wackerman stating on social media that the album would now be ready for release in 2023.